-A key reason for this is the fact that coils are task specific.
+A key reason for this is the fact that induction coils are task specific.
 They must be designed to achieve specific results on specific materials under specific conditions.
 There are no—or at least there shouldn’t be—‘off-the-shelf’ coil designs.

 Nothing can be taken for granted when designing induction coils.
-With very high power density coils, for example, one even needs to determine the correct speed at which cooling water should flow through the coil.
+With very high power density coils, for example, one even needs to determine the correct speed at which cooling water should flow through the induction coil.
 Too low a speed will result in insufficient thermal transference.
 But even when the correct speed has been found, the coil designer must decide whether a booster pump is necessary in order to achieve and maintain the desired water through-flow rate.
-The competent coil designer will also specify a purity level for the cooling water, in order to minimize corrosion on the inside of the coil.
+The competent induction coil designer will also specify a purity level for the cooling water, in order to minimize corrosion on the inside of the coil.
 So something as apparently straightforward as the coil’s water, is in fact a complex matter demanding technical competence and specialist equipment.

 Magnetic flux concentrators are another area of an overall induction solution that at first glance seems relatively straightforward.
 As the name suggests, the main function of such concentrators is to concentrate the coil’s current in the area of the coil facing the workpiece.
 Without a concentrator, much of the magnetic flux is free to propagate around the coil.
 This uncontrolled flux will then ‘engulf’ adjacent conductive components.
 But when channeled by a concentrator, the magnetic flux can be restricted to precisely defined areas of the workpiece, resulting in the localized heating zones characteristic of induction heating.
 Many variables must be considered when making flux concentrators.
 The workpiece’s material, the coil’s shape, the application—each influences the concentrator’s final design.
 Even deciding what material to use for the concentrator can be a complicated task.
 Basically, concentrators are made from laminations, or from pure ferrites and ferrite- or iron-based powders.